hayleyw7/ctd-mentor-ROR-lesson-3-and-4/README.md

 # Code The Dream Ruby on Rails Class: Lessons 3 and 4

-This repository provides a brief introduction to the Ruby language.
+This repository provides a brief introduction to the Ruby language for Code The Dream students.
 It is assumed that students already know JavaScript, and are familiar with the basic concepts of a programming language.

+**I am a volunteer instructor there, and this an example repo to help each student through the progression of these lessons.**

 The assignment and lesson information is linked below: